 To provide effective representation in the public interest.

-- Persist in identifying and developing strategies to address homelessness in the downtown corridor, by collaborating with business and property owners, members of the community, non-profit organizations, and other City personnel such as City Rangers and the Community Services Unit of the Police Department.
+- Continue to identify and develop strategies to address homelessness in the downtown area, by collaborating with business and property owners, members of the community, non-profit organizations, and other City personnel such as City Rangers and Community Policing Unit.

 - Continue education of neighborhood residents regarding the importance of community pride and quality of life issues through “Walk and Talk” programs, in both residential and commercial districts.

-- Implement an award recognition program honoring property owners who improve and beautify properties that were once nuisance properties.
+- Continue the award program honoring property owners who improve and beautify properties that were once nuisance properties.